Build an Engaging Intranet to Enhance Employee Engagement

 Looking to add intranet or extranet services to your company’s portfolio?
 Here’s all you need to know about intranets.

 As digitalization gets into every nook and cranny of the workplace, companies need different ways to control and manage it.
-And that’s where the ‘nets’ come in.
+That’s where the ‘nets’ come in.

 The terms intranet, internet, and extranet are often used interchangeably as they are all based on the same technologies but differ in functionality.
 While the intranet is only accessible to members of an organization, the internet is open to everyone, and the extranet is an extension of an intranet.

-Also, the level of data protection attainable in each network plays a key role in influencing their use in business.
-Understanding the key differences between the three terms is crucial to know what each entails and how they can enhance a company’s productivity.
+The level of data protection attainable in each network plays a key role in influencing their use in business.
+Understanding the differences between the three terms is crucial to know what each entails and how they can enhance a company’s productivity.
 Knowing how each network works also helps a company safeguard its sensitive resources.

 In this article, we’ll explore the similarities and differences between an intranet, the internet, and an extranet, emphasizing their uses and effects on the company's overall performance and productivity.